 High levels of chronic stress, and the consequent lack of sleep that usually follows, can have a noticeable effect on your willpower.
 If stress eating has been a part of the picture that led to your weight gain, you may find it difficult to exercise the willpower to keep your eating habits in check, especially when your body is telling you to replenish calories you never burned.

 For some people, a little help goes a long way.
 At True You, our medical nutrition therapy program exists to help people get started on the path to better eating habits.
 For others, physical intervention is the answer.
-This can take the form of minimally invasive procedures such as the ORBERA® Managed Weight Loss System that reduce the available volume of your stomach, or a device such as The AspireAssist, which helps you get rid of excess food if you have eaten too much.
+This can take the form of minimally invasive procedures such as the ORBERA® Managed Weight Loss System that reduce the available volume of your stomach.

 Lowered body weight can have a positive effect on stress levels, which can in turn make it easier to lose more weight.
 If you are feeling like you are out of answers in how to shed unwanted pounds, request an appointment at True You today.
 There are many different paths to losing weight in a healthy manner, and choosing the right one can make all the difference.